Win Tickets To 'Latin Meets Hip Hop' Concert

 Tickets are on sale now at xlcenter.com, the XL Center Box Office, teamentrepreneursent.com, or charge by phone… but all this week you can win tickets with Hot 93.7!

-Listen for your chance to call-in all this week with Jenny Boom Boom AND Kid Fresh.
+Listen for your chance to call-in all this week with the Hot Morning Crew.
 When you hear the cue to call, dial (860) 674-9307 and you could win a pair of tickets to see the show!